Jbleezy/BO1-Reimagined/README.md

 * Steps in solo are the same as in coop
 * Fuse spawns before starting the sidequest
 * Bottle no longer breaks when it hits the ground
-* Human zombie travelling up the light house needs to be damaged for 10000 health (previously 5000 health times the amount of players)
+* Human zombie travelling up the light house needs to be damaged for 10000 health (previously 5000 health multiplied the amount of players)
+* Reward: upgraded Wunderwaffe from every Wunderwaffe powerup for the rest of the game
-* Wunderwaffe powerup from sidequest stays on the until picked up
+* Wunderwaffe powerup from sidequest stays on the map until picked up

 ### Shangri-La
 * Pack-a-Punch stones do not have to be stepped on at the same time